Dharmang92/code-generator/README.md

 # CodeGenerator

 Generates Endpoints, Models and Services for C# Application using Liquid templates.
+This is assuming that ArdalisEndpoints, AutoMapper and Ardalis styled Results extensions are used.
+However you can modify to your custom needs (PRs are appreciated 🙂).

 - Endpoints (folder)
   - List